colinaut/action-table/README.md

 - [x] Add whole table search
 - [x] Refactor to use name instead of col attribute
 - [x] Make action-table-switch optional
-- [ ] **Multiple Action Tables** - Test multiple action-table on same page.
-Likely messes with local storage.
-Might need to add an id to the table so it stores the data separately
+- [ ] **Multiple Action Tables** -
+  - [x] Test multiple action-table on same page.
+  - [x] Likely messes with local storage.
+Might want to add an id to the table so it stores the data separately
-- [ ] **Performance** - test sort and filter performance for 100s of table rows with multiple columns
+- [x] **Performance** - test sort and filter performance for 100s of table rows with multiple columns
-  - [ ] Might need to convert the contents of the table to a data structure instead of sorting the rows/cells directly
-  - [ ] Review [DataTables](https://datatables.net/) which is a jquery plugin, [Active Table](https://activetable.io/) which is a web component, and [Smart Table](https://www.htmlelements.com/docs/table/) which is a web component
+  - [x] add sort and filter values directly as properties to the td element for quick access
+  - [x] add mutation observer to update sort and filter properties
 - [ ] **Date Handling** - automatic handing for sorting dates and times and filtering date ranges
 - [ ] **Pagination** - table pagination for large tables
+- [ ] **Filter Display Number of Rows** - component that displays the number of rows shown/hidden